Dimensions of Diversity in Human Perceptions of Algorithmic Fairness: Results

 \subsection{Feature-Specific Patterns}

-Figure \ref{fig:feature_ratings} shows that fairness ratings differ greatly between features.
-In line with the findings of \citet{grgic2018beyond}, features directly related to the bail decision (current arrest charge and adult criminal history) are considered largely fair.
-In contrast, distantly related features (juvenile criminal history) are considered less fair, and unrelated sensitive features (age, gender, race) are perceived as unfair for making bail decisions.

-To analyze the association between respondents' individual characteristics and their fairness judgments of specific features, we employ a multivariate linear model shown in Table \ref{tbl:regression_per_feat}.
-Unlike the model in Section \ref{subsec:across_feats}, which considers features as random effects and uses a single dependent variable, this model models the eight dependent variables---the fairness ratings of the eight features---simultaneously.
-Again, we use the respondents' individual characteristics as independent variables and include a respondent random effects term to account for repeated measurements.
+To analyze the association between respondents' characteristics and their judgments of specific features, we employ a multivariate linear model shown in Table \ref{tbl:regression_per_feat}.
+Unlike the model in Section \ref{subsec:across_feats}, which uses a single dependent variable and does not model the variation across features, this model models the eight dependent variables---the fairness ratings of the eight features---simultaneously.
+Again, we use the respondents' individual characteristics as independent variables.

 In line with our findings from the previous subsection, political leaning is positively correlated with the perceived fairness of most features.
 Figure \ref{fig:political_leaning_per_feat} presents this association for each feature separately.
-The effect size is the largest and the p-values are the smallest ($p<.001$) for features related to juvenile crimes.
-Gender is the only feature not associated with political leaning.
+We observe that the effect size varies significantly across features.
+As shown in Table \ref{tbl:regression_per_feat}, the effect size is the largest and the p-values are the smallest ($p<.001$) for features related to juvenile crimes.
+For each step on the political spectrum (from ``Very liberal'' to ``Very conservative''), fairness ratings increase by 0.353 and 0.405 points for juvenile felonies and misdemeanors respectively.
+This corresponds to an estimated difference of approximately 1.5 points between very conservative and very liberal respondents.
+For the remaining features with a significant association, this effect is smaller, with a difference of approximately 0.8 points between respondents on different ends of the political spectrum.
+Gender is the only feature not significantly associated with political leaning.

 Additionally, we find that having attended a bail hearing is negatively correlated ($p<.01$) with the perceived fairness of using features related to a defendant's juvenile crimes.
 Respondents who have attended a bail hearing rate the fairness of these features more than two-thirds of a point lower than those who have not.

-Finally, we find two weakly significant associations ($p<.05$).
-Respondents who identify as men rated using information about a defendant's race by a quarter of a point fairer than others.
-White respondents also perceive using information about juvenile felonies as less fair than other respondents.
+Finally, respondents who identify as men rated using information about a defendant's race by a quarter of a point fairer than others ($p<.05$).